A Very Chinese Cookbook Review

 • Constructive Criticism: Some users mention the difficulty in sourcing certain ingredients and the complexity of some recipes.
 However, these are often countered by the book’s provision of substitutions and detailed guidance.

-See also The "I Love My Instant Pot" Cookbook Review
+See also Crock Pot Cookbook Review

 A Very Chinese Cookbook: 100 Recipes from China and Not China (But Still Really Chinese)